We're here to help

 If you are a business customer, we are ready to assist you and hope you will reach out to us so we can help.
 Along with our standard options for assisting small businesses, there are new programs designed in response to the pandemic that may help your business, including the Paycheck Protection Program.
 We are available to help you determine if one of these programs is right for you.
 Learn more about these programs.

 Be aware of potential scams

-Scammers are already taking advantage of the coronavirus.
-Watch for scams claiming that you've been exposed to the virus and then ask you to click on links, fraudulent emails about government stimulus checks, emails that request confidential information, offers for cures or fake products and services, or even fake charities.
+Scammers are taking advantage of the coronavirus.
+Watch for scams claiming that you've been exposed to the virus and then asking you to click on links, fraudulent emails about government stimulus checks, emails that request confidential information, offers for cures or fake products and services, or even fake charities.
 Learn more about avoiding scams.

 We know that our non-profit organizations are challenged by the impacts of the virus.
 We continue to visit with the many agencies we support and are finding additional ways to assist them.
 For example, we recently partnered with a number of area organizations who donated to "TOGETHER," a fund that is awarding grants to local nonprofits that are experiencing unforeseen challenges due to the ongoing pandemic.